StrawberryChocolateFudge/ricardian-dao-contracts/docs/CatalogDao.md

 A wallet can express his opinion about an accepted smart contract

+    function ban(address _address) external;

+Only the deployer can call this function.
+Used for banning malicious actors manually.
+NOT planning to use this.

 ## View funcitons

     function getRank(address _address) public view returns (uint8);